LoomisLoud/twitter-movies-recommender-system/project/README.md

 We then need to build a recommender system around the movies, and perform a sentiment analysis upon the tweets.
 When done we can checkout how people from twitter would rate the movies and if it correlates with the ratings of the movies dataset.
 When we take into account the similarities between twitter users' tweets, we should be able to recommend movies for users not even talking about movies, and THAT'S fun.

 # Questions for TAa
-Add here some questions you have for us, in general or project-specific.
 - What will be the clear formatting of the twitter dataset ?
 - What is the full date range of the twitter dataset ?
 - What proportion of the tweets will contain geolocalisation of the tweets ?